sporto/reply/readme.md

 Reply
 ======

-A simple class used to encapsulate the reply from a service
+A simple class used to encapsulate the reply from a service / interactor

 [![Build Status](https://travis-ci.org/sporto/reply.png)](https://travis-ci.org/sporto/reply)